 Sydney is known for many things.
 And beaches in Sydney are not at the end of the list for sure!
-So where to go if you are limited on time and want to create an amazing beach sunrise?
-This article will guide you.
+So where to go if you have limited time and want to create a fantastic beach sunrise?
+This article will guide you and show you some of the beautiful places in Sydney to visit.
 You can easily access all locations by a car or public transport.
 I will list the sites in no particular order.

 Maroubra Beach Sunrise

-This one is broad and epic.
-In fact, it contains at least 5 excellent photographic spots itself.
-I guess I will have to write a separate article just about this location just because it deserves it.
-If you are not sure where to go to get some decent photos, boldly go to this location.
-Here is a detailed photography guide for this area.
+This one is broad and epic and is easily one of the best beaches in Sydney.
+In fact, Maroubra Beach has at least five excellent photographic spots itself.
+This beach is so good that I have written a separate guide for the site.
+It deserves it!
+If you are not sure where to go, boldly go to the Maroubra Beach.
+Here is a detailed photography guide.

-During the low tide, you can enjoy the quite flat reflective sand, which is great to catch the reflections when the sky is beautiful.
-During high tide, the rocks here become partially submerged, and you can play around with the flowing water like I did on the 1st of January 2017.
-The additional benefit of this area is that the shoreline is curved.
+During the low tide, you can enjoy the quite flat reflective sand, which is excellent to catch the reflections when the sky is beautiful.
+During high tide, the rocks here become partly submerged, and you can play around with the flowing water like I did on the 1st of January 2017.
+The added benefit of this area is that the curved shape of the shoreline.
 The coast shape means that during winter months you can also see the Sun from the southern direction.

 Sandy part of the Maroubra water-front with the Sun and flowing water

 This place is not exactly there, but very close to the north and is still considered part of the area.
-Mahon Pool is no doubt my favorite spot in Sydney.
-I did so many great dawn images here that it is hard to include just 1 or 2 in this blog post.
-Anyway, once you arrive there, keep wandering back and forth, there are great little spots and compositions everywhere.
-Please note the pool itself is not good before the Sun rises over the horizon as there is a powerful magenta street light beaming on it.
+Mahon Pool is no doubt my favorite spot for the beach sunrise, and also it is one of the best lookouts in Sydney.
+I have created so many beautiful dawn images here that it is hard to include just 1 or 2 in this blog post.
+Anyway, once you arrive there, keep wandering back and forth, there are interesting little spots and compositions everywhere.
+Please note the pool itself is not right before the Sun rises over the horizon as a powerful magenta street light beaming on it.
 But all other cliffs are yours to explore.

 Mahon Pool with Sun rays from the cliff top